 Concur UI Framework for Python

-Concur is a Python UI framework based on synchronous generators.
+Concur is a Python GUI framework based on synchronous generators.

-A discussion of Concur concepts can also be found in the Documentation for the Haskell/Purescript versions.
+For introduction to core concepts, see the documentation.
+A more comprehensive introduction can be found in the Documentation for the Haskell/Purescript versions.
 This obviously uses Haskell/Purescript syntax and semantics, but many of the concepts will apply to the Python version.

 pip install concur

-This Python code should now produce a very simple UI:
+This command should produce a very simple GUI app:

 For Concur development, clone the repo and install it using pip:

 git clone https://github.com/potocpav/python-concur.git cd python-concur pip install -e. examples/all.py # Run the examples to verify installation